youliangtan/robot_manipulator_control/README.md

 # rmf_robot_demo
-(DEVELOPING) RMF robot project, involved using a UR10, dynamixel gripper, and AGV integration in demo showcase.
+(DEVELOPING) RMF robot demo project, involved in using a UR10, dynamixel gripper, and AGV in a demo showcase.
-ROS1 and ROS2 in communication
+ROS1 and ROS2 are used in communication integration.

 UR10 arm Manipulation: uses [ROS MOVEIT!](https://moveit.ros.org) in motion planning